raspberrypilearning/recruiting-volunteers/en/quiz1/question_2.md

 - (x) All of the benefits mentioned here and more!

   --- feedback ---
-There are lots of benefits to volunteering in a Dojo, including learning new skills, making new friends and the chance to share your knowledge and experience.
+There are lots of benefits to volunteering in a Dojo, including learning new skills, making new friends, and the chance to share your knowledge and experience.
 These make it very rewarding, and it's also a lot of fun!

   --- /feedback ---